neilkatin/lahcert-activation-process/source/activation.rst

 How to get up and running after an earthquake
 ---------------------------------------------

-This article documents the activation procedure :term:`LAH` :term:`CERT`.
+This document describes the activation procedure :term:`LAH` :term:`CERT`.
 It focuses on the tasks we need to do at the beginning of an activation.

 There are two activation scenarios we have: